-Title: M/602/3187 Develop professional supervision practice in health and social care or children and young people's work settings

-Level: 5

-Credit Value: 5

-GLH: 39

-Learning Outcomes Assessment Criteria

-The learner will: The learner can:

-Understand the purpose of professional supervision in health and social care or children and young people's work settings 1.1 Analyse the principles, scope and purpose of professional supervision 1.2 Outline theories and models of professional supervision 1.3 Explain how the requirements of legislation, codes of practice and agreed ways of working influence professional supervision 1.4 Explain how findings from research, critical reviews and inquiries can be used within professional supervision 1.5 Explain how professional supervision can protect the: individual supervisor supervisee

-Understand how the principles of professional supervision can be used to inform performance management in health and social care or children and young people's work settings 2.1 Explain the performance management cycle 2.2 Analyse how professional supervision supports performance 2.3 Analyse how performance indicators can be used to measure practice

-Be able to undertake the preparation for professional supervision with supervisees in health and social care or children and young people's work settings 3.1 Explain factors which result in a power imbalance in professional supervision 3.2 Explain how to address power imbalance in own supervision practice 3.3 Agree with supervisee confidentiality, boundaries, roles and accountability within the professional supervision process

-3.4 Agree with supervisee the frequency and location of professional supervision 3.5 Agree with supervisee sources of evidence that can be used to inform professional supervision 3.6 Agree with supervisee actions to be taken in preparation for professional supervision 4.
-Be able to provide professional supervision in health and social care or children and young people's work settings Output Description: 4.1 Support supervisees to reflect on their practice 4.2 Provide positive feedback about the achievements of the supervisee 4.3 Provide constructive feedback that can be used to improve performance 4.4 Support supervisees to identify their own development needs 4.5 Review and revise professional supervision targets to meet the identified objectives of the work setting 4.6 Support supervisees to explore different methods of addressing challenging situations 4.7 Record agreed supervision decisions Be able to manage conflict situations during professional supervision in health and social care or children and young people's work settings 5.1 Give examples from own practice of managing conflict situations within professional supervision 5.2 Reflect on own practice in managing conflict situations experienced during professional supervision process Be able to evaluate own practice when conducting professional supervision in health and social care or children and young people's work settings 6.1 Gather feedback from supervisee/s on own approach to supervision process 6.2 Adapt approaches to own professional supervision in light of feedback from supervisees and others Additional information about this unit Agreed ways of working will include policies • An individual is someone accessing care or s upport Unit aim (s) The purpose of this unit is to assess the learner's knowledge, understanding and skills required to undertake professional supervision of others.
+Title: M/602/3187 Develop professional supervision practice in health and social care or children and young people's work settings Level: 5 Credit Value: 5 GLH: 39 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the purpose of professional supervision in health and social care or children and young people's work settings 1.1 Analyse the principles, scope and purpose of professional supervision 1.2 Outline theories and models of professional supervision 1.3 Explain how the requirements of legislation, codes of practice and agreed ways of working influence professional supervision 1.4 Explain how findings from research, critical reviews and inquiries can be used within professional supervision 1.5 Explain how professional supervision can protect the: individual supervisor supervisee 2.
+Understand how the principles of professional supervision can be used to inform performance management in health and social care or children and young people's work settings 2.1 Explain the performance management cycle 2.2 Analyse how professional supervision supports performance 2.3 Analyse how performance indicators can be used to measure practice Be able to undertake the preparation for professional supervision with supervisees in health and social care or children and young people's work settings 3.1 Explain factors which result in a power imbalance in professional supervision 3.2 Explain how to address power imbalance in own supervision practice 3.3 Agree with supervisee confidentiality, boundaries, roles and accountability within the professional supervision process 3.4 Agree with supervisee the frequency and location of professional supervision children and yo settings 5.
+Be able to man ealth and social care or ung people's work age conflict situations 3.6 4.1 4.2 4.3 4.4 4.5 4.6 Agree with supervisee sources of evidence that can be used to inform professional supervision Agree with supervisee actions to be taken in preparation for professional supervision Support supervisees to reflect on their practice Provide positive feedback about the achievements of the supervisee Provide constructive feedback that can be used to improve performance Support supervisees to identify their own development needs Review and revise professional supervision targets to meet the identified objectives of the work setting Support supervisees to explore different methods of addressing challenging situations Record agreed supervision decisions Give examples from own practice of managing conflict situations within health and socia young people's 5.2 managing conflict situations within professional supervision Reflect on own practice in managing conflict situations experienced during professional supervision process conducting prof uate own practice when Tessional supervision in al care or children and work settings 6.1 6.2 Gather feedback from supervisee/s on own approach to supervision process Adapt approaches to own professional supervision in light of feedback from supervisees and others Additional information tion about this unit procedures where these exist.
+An individual is someone accessing care or support Unit aim (s) The purpose of this unit is to assess the learner's knowledge, understanding and skills required to undertake professional supervision of others.
+Assessment require a sector or regulate appropriate) ements specified by ory body (if This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles. ning outcomes 3, 4, 5 and 6 must be ssed in the work setting.

-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
-Learning outcomes 3, 4, 5 and 6 must be assessed in the work setting.
-Details of the relationship of the unit and relevant national occupational standards LMCS A1, B1, HSC 41, 43, 45 CCLD 328, 427
+Details of the relationship of the unit LMCS A1, B1, HSC 41, 43, 45 CCLD 328, and relevant national occupational standards 427 stanuarus